 If you are an unsuccessful job applicant, we will continue to process your Personal Data for a period of up to 5 years in the event that new opportunities arise that we think you are suitable for and may wish to contact you about.

 Sharing your Personal Data

-For general business administration, we may share your Personal Data with third parties, for reasons including:
+We may share your Personal Data with third parties, for reasons including: